Contents

 The Composer

-Everything about editing in the RuleCMS composer: the component palette, reusing collections, and the Modify Display panel for layout, content, images, and per-device settings.
+Everything about editing in the RuleCMS composer: the component palette, reusing collections, overlay layers for content that has to sit on top of other content, the keyboard shortcuts for moving, copying, and deleting components, and the Modify Display panel for layout, content, images, and per-device settings.

 The composer at a glance